ANRS DATURA study

 What is the schedule?

-Participants are currently being recruited in five African countries (Cameroon, Guinea, Uganda, Zambia and Mozambique) and one South-East Asian country (Cambodia).
+Participants was recruited in five African countries (Cameroon, Guinea, Uganda, Zambia and Mozambique) and one South-East Asian country (Cambodia).

 More about DATURA ClinicalTrials.gov